act-rules/act-rules.github.io/_rules/aria-state-or-property-permitted-5c01ea.md

 #### Failed Example 3

-The `aria-label` property may not be used on a `generic` element as it [prohibited from being named](https://www.w3.org/TR/wai-aria-1.2/#namefromprohibited).
+The `aria-label` property may not be used on an element with a `generic` role as it is [prohibited from being named](https://www.w3.org/TR/wai-aria-1.2/#namefromprohibited).

 ```html
 <div aria-label="Bananas"></div>